sergant210/ZoomX/README.md

 * zoomx_autodetect_content_type - enables automatic detection of the Content-Type in the disabled resource autoloading mode.
 * zoomx_autoload_resource - disables searching and auto-loading the resource.
 This allows to use fully virtual pages.
 * zoomx_caching - to cache template files.
 By default, `false`.
 In development mode it's better to disable it.
+* zoomx_cache_event_map - to cache the event map of file plugins for optimization purposes.
+In developer mode it is better to disable.
 * zoomx_enable_pdotools_adapter - replaces the Fenom template engine with the ZoomX one for parsing chunks in the pdoTools snippets.
 * zoomx_enable_exception_handler - enable its own exception handler for strict routing mode.
 * zoomx_http_method_override - allows to specify the HTTP methods "PATCH", "PUT" and "DELETE" (not supported in HTML forms) by setting a form input element named as "_method" (`<input type="hidden" name="_method" value="PUT">`).